Pau-REBROB/30DayMapChallenge2025/README.md

 - QGIS for spatial editing, styling and map composition
 - Cartographic visualization and interpretation
 ## Results
-The project includes five thematic maps covering different spatial phenomena.
+The project includes four thematic maps covering different spatial phenomena, each one contained within a subproject inside the main repo.
 Each map reflects a specific visualization challenge and the technical decisions made to address it.
+The rest of the maps created during the challenge are included in the Maps section of the repo
+## Maps developed
+The repo include the following subprojects:
+- Habitatges d'ús turístic de la ciutat de Barcelona / Day 1 - Points
+- Flux de passatgers des de l'aeroport de Barcelona / Day 10 - Air
+- Senders GR i PR / Day 14 - OSM
+- Estat dels embassaments a Catalunya / Day 20 - Water
+- Població d'Espanya / Day 25 - Hexagons